 Karmic forces include both negative karmic force (sdig-pa, “sins”) and positive karmic force (bsod-nams, “merit”).
 Only the Mahayana tenet systems assert karmic constant habits; the Hinayana tenet systems do not assert them.

-Karmic forces, but not karmic tendencies, ripen into experiencing tainted aggregates.
-Both karmic forces and karmic tendencies, however, ripen into:
+Karmic forces, but not karmic tendencies, ripen into experiencing the tainted aggregates in general of a samsaric rebirth.
+Both karmic forces and karmic tendencies, however, ripen during a rebirth into:

-- Experiencing tainted feelings of happiness or unhappiness
+- Experiencing the tainted feelings of happiness or unhappiness

 - Experiencing feelings to repeat karmic actions similar to those we have committed previously